 - Let batter ingredients stand at room temperature for 30 minutes to soften the cream cheese, warm the eggs, and help them combine more easily.

-- Beat cream cheese with a stand mixer fitted with the paddle attachment, scraping down the bowl and paddle often, until it’s smooth and fluffy.
-Unless the recipe instructions specifically note otherwise, you should beat the cream cheese by itself until it’s smooth and light, before adding any other ingredients.
+- Beat cream cheese with an electric stand mixer or hand mixer until it’s smooth and fluffy.
+Unless the recipe instructions specifically note otherwise, you should beat the cream cheese by itself until it's smooth and light, before adding any other ingredients.

 - Next add sugar and beat until well combined, followed by any remaining dry ingredients.

 - Add eggs last, one at a time, and gently mix them in until just combined.